 Learn more about the administration

 - Main Campus (undergraduate programs) – 422 rural acres; 56 buildings – 1570 Baltimore Pike, Lincoln University, PA 19352

 - University City location (select undergraduate & graduate programs) – 3020 Market Street, Philadelphia, PA 19104

-- 17 % of students have cars on campus
+- 40% of undergraduate main campus students have cars on campus.

 1Terminal degree: The highest degree achievable in a given academic or professional discipline.